 Dia De Los Muertos is NOT Halloween

 Día de los Muertos and Halloween share some common features, but they are distinctly different holidays.
+They are not the same!
 Halloween is on October 31st and Dia De Los Muertos is celebrated from October 31st to November 2nd.

 Both holidays center around cultural beliefs regarding death and the idea that spirits return at this time of year.
 However, during Day of the Dead festivities, the spirits are welcomed as family members that one hasn’t seen in a year.